-Then select either weekly, bi-weekly or monthly from the Repeat Type drop-down menu.
-If you have selected weekly or bi-weekly, check the boxes for the days of the week that you want to schedule the regular show on.
-If you have selected monthly, you have the option to Repeat By: day of the month (for example the 19th of each month) or day of the week (for example the second Tuesday of each month).
+Then select either weekly, every 2 weeks, every 3 weeks, every 4 weeks or monthly from the Repeat Type drop-down menu.
+If you have selected a weekly option, check the boxes for the days of the week that you want to schedule the regular show on.
+If you have selected monthly, you have the option to Repeat By: day of the month (for example the 9th of each month) or day of the week (for example the second Wednesday of each month).